yuxuanxc/tp/docs/DeveloperGuide.md

      * No change in fields: `edit-itinerary 1 n/Germany` when the name is already `Germany`<br>
         Expected: Similar to 3.

-### F11 Deleting an itinerary
+### F11 Deleting an itinerary (Koon Kiat)

-1. Deleting an itinerary while all itineraries are being shown
+1. Deleting an itinerary while all the itineraries in TrackPad are shown in the itineraries list

    1. Prerequisites: List all itineraries using the `list-itinerary` command.
 Multiple itineraries in the list.

    2. Test case: `delete-itinerary 1`<br>
-      Expected: First from the list.
+      Expected: First itinerary deleted from the list.
 Details of the deleted itinerary shown in the status message.

    3. Test case: `delete-itinerary 0`<br>
       Expected: No itinerary deleted.
 Error details shown in the status message.